ro0mquy/rtificial/ps0ke/kkrunchy/readme.md

 This is our collection of different binary versions of the exe packer [kkrunchy](http://www.farbrausch.de/~fg/kkrunchy/) and BeroExePacker (http://www.rosseaux.net/page40_BeRoEXEPacker.html).
 Keeping different versions is useful when one version breaks your binary by compressing it.

 ## `kkrunchy.bat`
-This batch script runs all our exe packer versions against `strahlenwerk_runtime`s `Debug` and `Release` configuration so that you can find the one that works and compresses best.
+This batch script runs all our exe packer versions against `vinyl`s `Debug` and `Release` executables of one build configuration so that you can find the one that works and compresses best.

+Usage: `kkrunchy.bat <config>` where `config` is a build configuration, which might be one of `4klang`, `V2`, `vorbis` and more.
+See `rtificial/vinyl/README.md` for all available configurations.

 ## Versions